We’re taking a look into those intense, incredible first three months—and how parents can prepare.

 Lactation consultants are invaluable to breastfeeding moms, who often need lots of support to get the whole nursing routine figured out.
 If your hospital offers you a free lactation consultation, take it!
 There are also plenty of lactation consultants who will come to your home to help you and your little one achieve success with latching, pumping and more.
 Postpartum doulas can also help you get your footing at home, assisting with baby-soothing tactics, breastfeeding challenges, baby massage, and household tasks to make your life easier.
 Best of all, they’ve seen hundreds (if not thousands!) of newborns at this exact stage, so they have a wealth of tips for every baby’s personality.

-Taking your time also means taking a little time for yourself—our Relaxing Body Set is a bathtime ritual designed with pregnant and postpartum moms in mind, with its Zen-inducing aroma of citrus (clinically shown to chill you out!) and clean, moisturizing ingredients that are great for mamas’ delicate skin.
+Taking your time also means taking a little time for yourself—our Belly Butter is full of moisturizing ingredients that are great for mamas’ delicate skin

 Delegate, delegate, delegate.